magento/knowledge-base/src/how-to/general/create-database-dump-on-cloud.md

 ---
 title: Create database dump on Adobe Commerce on cloud infrastructure
-labels: Magento Commerce Cloud,MySQL,Pro,Starter,database,ece-tools,how to,production,Adobe Commerce,cloud infrastructure,pro,starter
+labels: Magento Commerce Cloud,MySQL,Pro,Starter,database,ece-tools,how to,production,Adobe Commerce,cloud infrastructure
 ---

 This article discusses the possible (and recommended) ways to create a database (DB) dump on Adobe Commerce on cloud infrastructure.